cschladetsch/TipsAndTricks/Git.md

 By [Christian](mailto:christian.schladetsch@gmailcom).
 This is also [on githib](https://github.com/cschladetsch/TipsAndTricks).

 I am not an expert at all.
-This is jus where I am keeping some tips I've found useful.
+This is just where I am keeping some tips I've found useful.

 You may want to start with reading from [someone who knows](https://github.com/git-tips/tips#show-helpful-guides-that-come-with-git).